onyiny-ang/multi-cluster-use-cases/docs/consistent-deployment-across-clusters.md

 Once the `nginx` service has an IP address for each replica, open up your browser and try to access it via its DNS e.g. [http://nginx.default.federation.svc.federation.com/](http://nginx.default.federation.svc.federation.com/).
 Make sure to replace `federation.com` with your DNS name.

+### Extra Mongo App

+The same replica set and service yaml files are available for mongo as well.
+If you are interested, you can try running the same commands as above (replace all instances of nginx with mongo) to see a mongo replica spin up on each of your clusters.
+Feel free to try the same process with your own app.

 ## Cleanup

 Clean up you federation by following [these steps](./cleanup.md)